kyma-project/lifecycle-manager/samples/template-operator/README.md

      spec:
        foo: bar
      ```
      _WARNING: The settings above reflect your default configuration for a module.
-If you want to change this you will have to manually adjust it to different configurations.
+If you want to change this you will have to manually adjust it to a different configuration.
      You can also define multiple files in `config/samples`, however you will need to then specify the correct file during bundling._
    * The `.gitignore` has been adjusted and following ignores were added